2 MATERIAL ACCOUNTING POLICIES

 Interest income is recognised on time proportion basis.

-Fair value gain on financial instruments is recognized using the effective interest method.
+Fair value gain on financial instruments is recognised using the effective interest method.

 2.7 Income tax

-I ncome tax expense comprises current and deferred income tax.
-Income tax expense is recognized in net profit in the statement of profit and loss
+Income tax expense comprises current and deferred tax.
+Income tax expense is recognised in net profit in the statement of profit and loss except to the extent that it relates to items recognised directly in equity, or in other comprehensive income.

 2.7.1 Current tax